eudaimyst/turn-based-pattern-toy-models/docs/toy-descriptions.md

 The attractor lives in the graph, not in the participants.
 It does not represent anything beyond the geometry you see.

+# For academic readers

+Academically, this reflects gradient descent motion on a parametric potential surface (a scalar field).
+It provides a visual tool for demonstrating how local minima shape trajectories and how changes in depth or position affect convergence.
+Although inspired by mathematical attractor landscapes, the toy intentionally avoids any psychological or cognitive mapping.

+Researchers may find it useful for illustrating geometric reasoning about gradient fields without semantic overinterpretation.

 -----------------------------------------------------------------------------------------------------

 # Toy 11: Framing Field (Vector Influence)